francisjxmes/quiz-game-final/README.md

 * Code passed through a Python linter (PEP8) with no major issues.
 * Input handling has been manually tested with edge cases like whitespace and different casings.

+## Steps Taken to Deploy

+1. Forked or cloned the repository to my local machine.
+2. Created a new Heroku app from the Heroku dashboard.
+3. Added two buildpacks in this order:
+   - `heroku/python`
+   - `heroku/nodejs`
+4. Created a Config Var:
+   - `PORT` set to `8000`
+5. Connected the GitHub repository to the Heroku app.
+6. Deployed the `main` branch via GitHub in the Heroku dashboard.

 ## Credits
 * Online resrouces such as youtube and W3C for extra learning
 * Code Institute for the project guidelines